schnerring/schnerring.github.io/content/blog/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 ## Step 3: Deploy cert-manager

 To issue free [Let's Encrypt](https://letsencrypt.org/) certificates for the web services we provide, the first thing we have to deploy is [cert-manager](https://cert-manager.io/docs/installation/kubernetes/#installing-with-helm).
 We need to configure the [`helm`](https://registry.terraform.io/providers/hashicorp/helm/latest/docs#credentials-config) provider first.
-While we are on it, we also configure the [`kubernetes`](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#authentication) and [`kubernetes-alpha`](https://registry.terraform.io/providers/hashicorp/kubernetes-alpha/latest/docs) providers:
+While we are on it, we also configure the [`kubernetes`](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#authentication) provider:

 ```hcl
 provider "helm" {